JosephGros/MTGTombAPI/apiDocs.md

 }
 ```

-So when request is made have is made under **themeName:** so that the API gets the right format.
+So when request is made have it made under **themeName:** so that the API gets the right format.

 **_The result structure :_**